CN3ves/Games/GameDesignArtConcepts/4 - Character Design for Video Games/Week4_Notes.md

 the image in your head becomes of what you're about to draw.

 If there's a point where it gets crystal clear, it hasn't happened for me yet.
-I've been trying to do it a long [LAUGH], all the time, and it's still so much like jazz improv.
+I've been trying to do it a long, all the time, and it's still so much like jazz improv.
 When you're doing it, you're like,
 I kinda know what the basics of what is going on here.